k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 * Unstructured data associated with the business entity LUI, such as personal contracts and agreements.
 * Framework operational tasks, such as plans, procedures and the base KB.

-For complex documents like tariff plans, device support guides, or marketing materials, consider dedicated vector DB services such as AWS Bedrock Knowledge Base.
+For complex documents including tariff plans, device support guides, or marketing materials, consider using dedicated vector database services, such as AWS Bedrock Knowledge Bases.

-The platform provides actors and embedding interfaces that help you to interact with vector stores.
+The GenAI Data Fusion platform, **aifusion**, provides actors and embedding interfaces to interact with vector stores.

 For additional information, see [Vector Data Stores](07_vector_db_intro.md).